tybottorff/bottorffdocs/notes/literature_notes.md

  - ICB induces increase in peripheral activated memory CD4<sup>+</sup> and CD8<sup>+</sup> T cells regardless of colitis irAE
  - low baseline circulating MAITs associated with irAE colitis
 # Multi-modal generative modeling for joint analysis of single-cell T cell receptor and gene expression data
+## Introduction
  - motivation: interplay between T cell function through TCR and RNA phenotype, recent studies have shown that clonotypes express similar RNA phenotypes (non-random distribution across RNA-based clusters), even see differences between clonotypes recognizing same epitope
+## Results
+### mvTCR fuses T cell receptor and gene expression data
+ - gene expression data + CDR3s from α and β chains, both encoded individually then mixture model fuses modalities into shared representation for each cell to use in downstrem analyses
+ - various approaches to combine two modalities: concatenation, product of experts, and mixture of experts
+### mvTCR enables analysis of cell function and phenotype
+ - **rationale for seeing if joint T cell embedding can improve prediction of antigen specificity is that that cells with shared clonal heritage express similar RNA phenotype**
+## Methods
+ - both CDR3s are zero-padded to maximal sequence length
+ - only look at 5000 most highly variable genes, read counts normalized and log transformed
 # Multi-omics prediction of immune-related adverse events during checkpoint immunotherapy
 ## Introduction
  - pneumonitis is the most common fatal irAE (10% death rate), myocarditis is the most lethal irAE (~50% mortality)